Haworthiopsis koelmaniorum (Oberm. & D.S.Hardy) Boatwr. & J.C.Manning

 Haworthia koelmaniorum, Haworthia limifolia var. koelmaniorum, Haworthiopsis koelmaniorum var. koelmaniorum, Tulista koelmaniorum

-Haworthiopsis koelmaniorum, formerly known as Haworthia koelmaniorum, is a slow-growing succulent that forms rosettes of dark brownish-green, tan to reddish leaves.
-The rosettes are usually solitary, as the plant rarely forms offsets.
-They grow up to 4 inches (10 cm) in diameter.
+Haworthiopsis koelmaniorum, formerly known as Haworthia koelmaniorum, is a slow-growing succulent that forms rosettes of leaves ranging from dark brownish-green to tan or reddish.
+The rosettes grow up to 4 inches (10 cm) in diameter.
+They are usually solitary as the plant rarely forms offsets.
 Leaves are scabrid with small raised tubercles and short spines on margins and keel.
-Flowers are white with green to brownish veins and appear from summer to fall on up to 14 inches (35 cm) tall inflorescences.
+Flowers are white with green to brownish veins and appear from summer to fall on slender, up to 14 inches (35 cm) tall stalks.

 Learn more at How to Grow and Care for Haworthiopsis.